variantstudios/greeleydowntown.com/pages/more/parking/downtown-greeley-parking.md

 Permit Parking:<br>Areas signed as permit parking are for use by permit holders.
 After 5 pm permit areas are free for public use with no time limitation.
 To find out more about permit parking visit the permit page.&nbsp;

 Pay to Stay with Passport:<br>To stay longer than two hours, visitors can use Passport to pay for additional time.
-Each hour after the first two hours is $2 with a maximum of $10 per day.&nbsp;

 Staying Longer Than Two Hours?<br>If you plan to stay longer than two hours or are unsure of the length of your stay, you must begin a Passport session shortly after parking your car.
 Failure to do so will not preclude you from receiving a citation.